Zhao Wei: Alleged assault on pregnant woman

+Alleged nightclub altercation

+In 2005, Next Magazine reported that Zhao was involved in a late-night altercation at a Shanghai nightclub with her then-boyfriend, Wang Yu, son of former Shanghai mayor Wang Daohan, and a group of Taiwanese patrons affiliated with triads.
+According to the report, an argument broke out after Zhao allegedly slapped one of the men, led by Fu Hao, the son of Four Seas Gang kingpin Fu Hengsheng, when they did not yield to her in a narrow corridor.
+The incident escalated into a brawl in which Wang was beaten and later returned with several people, resulting in further violence, before taking the matter to the Shanghai police.

 No Other Love

 On 25 April 2016, Zhao posted costume photos of the main cast members from her second directorial feature, No Other Love, on Weibo, including Taiwanese actor Leon Dai and Japanese actress Kiko Mizuhara.
 The post quickly sparked controversy on the Chinese internet.
 Dai was accused of supporting Taiwanese independence due to his participation in Taiwanese social movements such as the Sunflower Movement and the Anti-Black Box Curriculum Movement.
 Meanwhile, Mizuhara faced criticism for liking an "anti-China" Instagram photo, posted by a Japanese friend, of Chinese dissident artist Ai Weiwei flipping off Tiananmen Square—a like she retracted an hour later.

 Zhao completed the film in June 2016.
 On 1 July, the Communist Youth League criticized Zhao for casting Dai and accused him of supporting Taiwanese independence in a Weibo post, which was initially removed by the platform.
 Weibo stated that the removal was automatically triggered by sensitive terms in the post, such as "Falun Gong", and reinstated it on 6 July following an appeal by the Communist Youth League.
 However, given that Weibo is partially owned by Alibaba, where Zhao is the second-largest shareholder in its film division—the publisher of No Other Love—the removal of an official organ's post intensified the online backlash against the film, fueling a storm of conspiracy theories accusing Zhao of manipulating public opinion through "capital" and labeling her an "American spy", an "Illuminati member", and a "secret murderer", among other accusations.
-In early July, Dai, Zhao, and the production studio issued public apologies.
-On 15 July, the studio announced plans to replace Dai, while Mizuhara posted an apology video online.
-However, the film has since been indefinitely shelved.
+On 15 July, the studio announced that due to its lack of due diligence in investigating Dai's political background and his ambiguous public statements on the matter, the film would replace him.
+Dai and Mizuhara later posted apologies while both denying the accusations.
+Ten years later, in March 2026, the film was released under the Chinese title Feng Mi De Zhen (蜂蜜的针 (The Honey Sting)), with its English title unchanged.
+The scenes featuring Dai and Mizuhara were reshot with different actors, and the director credit was changed from Zhao to the producer Yuan Mei.